What Methods Do you Use?

-All classes are six weeks in length.
+All classes are either four or six weeks in length.
 When enrolling, you can see how many weeks the class lasts.
 The exact dates of each class are posted before enrollment.

 When do new classes begin?

 What is required to attend class?

 Dogs and puppies must be up-to-date with their core vaccinations including Parvovirus and Distemper.
 Bordetella and Rabies are recommended, but not required.
 Proof of vaccinations or acceptable alternative, such as titre testing, is required before the first class.

 For medical and behavior safety, all adopted dogs and puppies must have lived with their caregivers for a minimum of two weeks.
 This ensures recently adopted dogs are free of disease and potential behaviour concerns that would impact class.